TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 Stateless authentication seems super handy.
 We can ensure we only verify untampered tokens that were generated by our server (assuming a random unguessable secret) while reducing database calls per request, as the authentication data can be extracted from a verified token itself.

 But how do you invalidate a token?
 For example, say a user logs out.
 With stateful authentication, we can destroy the respective session in the database so even if the original session cookie still exists, future requests that use it will fail authentication when no matching session is found.
 But with stateless authentication, we can only delete the token on the client!
 What if that token was copied elsewhere?
-It could still be sent in another request and as far as the server would be concerned, if it's untampered, it's get verified and the request authenticated despite the user having logged out.
+It could still be sent in another request and as far as the server would be concerned, if it's untampered with, it'll get verified and the request will be authenticated despite the user having logged out.
 As long as the token has not expired and the server secret not changed, the token is considered "valid" and is still usable.

 To combat this, shorter token expiry times can be set to reduce how long tokens are vulnerable for, but then this can come at the cost of the user experience if users keep needing to log in when their tokens quickly expire.
 In reality, there is no easy way to invalidate a token without introducing some kind of stateful mechanism, such as a list of revoked tokens or something like "refresh tokens" (which you may encounter in the wild).
 One may argue this hybrid approach introduces complexity without the original benefits of a purely stateless system.